The Client-centred Blog

 Down one fork is to try and fix what you perceive as the problem by applying time management techniques or external fixes.
 This the antacid approach.

 I spent years going down this road myself and because it did not help that much I thought there must be something fundamentally wrong with me.
-Until I came across ‘The Three Principles’ understanding.
+This was until I came across ‘The Three Principles‘ understanding.

 Down the other fork is a philosophical, yet highly practical understanding of how your mind works.

-In a different state of mind the ‘problem’ will look completely different.
-And in a relaxed state of mind we all have unlimited capacity for new, creative thinking, and to live in rich, satisfying feelings.
+Most importantly, in a relaxed state of mind we all have unlimited capacity for new, creative thinking, and to live in calm, satisfying feelings.

 Clarity of mind completely changes your approach to time management